grovehilldr/2101-Elysium/README.txt

 Hello, and Welcome to "2101: Elysium"!

-This game is being created by Ta'Shawn Deshazier, Siwon Jo, and Jana Gileza.
+This game was created by Ta'Shawn Deshazier, Siwon Jo, and Jana Gileza.

-We hope you enjoy this final version of our second game project, "2101: Elysium"!
+We hope you enjoy our game project, "2101: Elysium"!

 "2101: Elysium" is set in a post apocalyptic world, where you as the player must defeat the evil alien overlords and restore balance to the world!
 Shoot guns, use grenades, and